 Myxomatosis is caused by the myxoma virus, a kind of pox virus that only affects rabbits.
-There are also different strains of this pox virus which vary in their virulence (basically the ability to cause disease), but both wild and domesticated rabbits can get myxomatosis.
+There are also different strains of this virus that vary in their virulence.
+Both wild and domesticated rabbits can get myxomatosis.
 Wild rabbits can survive as carriers, but the disease is usually fatal in domestic breeds (particularly those of European descent).
 The onset of illness is rapid after transmission, and rabbits typically die within two days of showing symptoms.

 Symptoms of Myxomatosis in Rabbits

-Rabbits may suddenly become very ill and get red, runny eyes (conjunctivitis), develop a high fever (a rectal temperature over 103 degrees Fahrenheit), lose their appetite, and become lethargic.
-If a rabbit is showing these symptoms, it is not uncommon for it to die within 48 hours.
+Rabbits that contract myxomatosis may suddenly become very ill.
+If a rabbit is showing symptoms, it is not uncommon for the animal to die within 48 hours.